nawazkh/MSCS-IUB/Computer Vision/Paranoma and others/README.md

 Output file name: blended.png

 The first step in forming the composite image is to calculate the gaussian pyramids of the input images and the mask image.
 The gaussian level Gi is calculated by convolving Gi-1 with a gaussian kernel k which is given in the text and then down sampling it to half it’s resolution, i.e., if size of Gi-1 is (a x b) then size of Gi is (a/2 x b/2).
 Basically, Gi-1 is the down-sampled blurred version of Gi.
 We used the function “get_resize” for down-sampling the images.
 The output we got using the kernel was not satisfactory as there was a kind of patched layer when using the given kernel.
 So, to solve this I used the “get_blur” function from the “CImg” library where the variance of the kernel can be passed as a parameter.
 By trial and error, for variance (here variable ‘sigma’ is used in the code) value 4.0 we got the desired output.
 Also, we have normalized the mask gaussian images to (0,1) in the code using “normalize(0,1)”.(The images shown below are normalized to (0,255) for the images to be visible).
-Below shown are the Gaussian Pyramid images of both the input images and the mask image.

 The second step is to calculate the Laplacian pyramids of the gaussian pyramids by using the formula Li = Gi – Gi+1 for i=0 to 4 where Gi+1 is expanded to the size of Gi and then subtracted and L5 = G5.
 Generally, normalization to (0,255) scale is preferred after calculating the Laplacian to get the grey image but we chose to process the images without normalizing and normalize for the final composite image because this approach is giving us the better blended image than normalizing at each intermediate level.
 In this method we are not losing the intensities of the input image but in the other way we are getting a darker blended image.
 Below shown are the Laplacian pyramids for the input images.